 One way of generating point distributions with blue noise properties is by means of a Poisson-Disk Distribution [Cook 86].
-One of the most straightforward ways of generating such distribution is by using a so called Dart-Throwing Algorithm [Cook 86], which generates candidate points in a random fashion over the plane, but will only accept each candidate if it lies at a minimum distance from every previous accepted sample.
+One of the most straightforward ways of generating such distribution is by using a so-called Dart-Throwing Algorithm [Cook 86], which generates candidate points in a random fashion over the plane, but will only accept each candidate if it lies at a minimum distance from every previously accepted sample.
 McCool and Fiume [McCool 82] describe a more practical variant

-of dart throwing, where the dart radius is gradually decreased as more samples are placed.
+of dart throwing, where the dart radius gradually decreases as more samples are placed.
 The Dart-Throwing algorithm is therefore inherently sequential and slow due to its quadratic complexity, but the quality of the results is nevertheless high.

 An important property of any distributions generated with the aforementioned variation proposed by McCool and Fiume is its progressiveness: Similarly to some low-discrepancy sequences, if we put all the generated points into a list of N elements, and draw only a portion of that list [1, N < M], the resulting point distribution also covers the entire plane (as opposed to sweeping it), but simply does it with a lower density.
 This is important because it means that if we can stipple a spatial region with a given density by plotting all the points of a tile T, we will also be able to generate any lighter density by using the same T by plotting a smaller set of its points.